 |Option Year 4:||January 1, 2014 – December 31, 2014 (optional based on performance)|

 CPES BPA Vendors

-Currently, there are 21 BPA Holders.
-These vendors, listed on the BPA Holders page, include small businesses.
+Currently, there are 21 BPA Holders, including some small businesses.
 Multiple vendors were awarded for each region, ensuring that customers can expect the best prices.
 The contracts use performance-based metrics to measure contractor performance at both the BPA level and at the task order level.

 To find out more about the pricing structure for individual BPA holders, visit the Strategic Sourcing Aisle on GSA Advantage!®.